-- User Name.
-The name the user will use to log in to the file. - Password/Confirm Password.
-The password the user will use to log in to the file. - Security Question and Answer.
-If you forget this user's password, QuickBooks will ask you this question.
-When you answer it correctly, QuickBooks logs you in.
-You can then reset the password by coming back to the User Name and Password window. - Messages User ID.
-The user's Messages () account name.
+- 8 or more characters

+- At least one uppercase letter

+- At least one number or symbol

+- Messages User ID.
+The user's Messages ( ) account name.
 If you're using multiuser mode, you can use Messages to contact other users.
 If you're not using multiuser, you can just ignore this.